What is Revenue Intelligence? + 12 Other Facts You Should Know

 This is what the process looks like at high level:

-1. Collecting data
+1. Collecting data:

 Gather data from CRM systems, sales engagement tools, billing systems, accounting software, and sometimes even product usage or contract data.

-2. Normalization and reconciliation of data
+2. Normalization and reconciliation of data:

 Match and standardize customer records, opportunities, subscriptions, and revenue events so that metrics are the same across systems.

-3. Figure out metrics
+3. Figuring out metrics:

 Use set business rules to figure out core metrics like pipeline coverage, win rates, deal velocity, churn, expansion, and forecast variance.

-4. Modeling and analytics
+4. Modeling and analytics:

 Apply statistical models and machine learning to find patterns, unusual events, and signs of risk.
 This includes forecasting based on probabilities and scenario analysis.

-5. Delivering insights
+5. Delivering insights:

 Sales, RevOps, and finance teams can get insights through dashboards, alerts, and reports that are part of their daily work.